crsgyj/executor/README.md

   }
 }
 ```
-or do it in depth:
+or do it like this:

 ```go
 import "github.com/crsgyj/executor"